ScriptTactics/PineappleMk7-Scripts/readme.md

 After you've donwloaded and setup the app.
 Connect your Android phone to the Pineapple via the management Wi-Fi.
 Then run the script wardrive.sh

+# Evil Portals

+The folder of Evils Portals is pulled from here https://github.com/kleo/evilportals